 Beginning of this month EnterpriseDB announced a new version of its Failover Manager.
 Version 2.1 introduced controlled switchover operations, version 3.0 brought support for PostgreSQL 10 and now: What’s new in version 3.1?
 It might seem this is just a bugfix release but there is more and especially one enhancement I’ve waited for a long time.

+This blog refers to an older version of EDB’s Postgres on Kubernetes offering that is no longer available.
 In the last post we had a look at the basic configuration of EDB EFM and confirmed that we can do manual switchovers for maintenance operations.
 Being able to do a switchover and switchback is fine but what really is important are automatic failovers.
-Without an automatic failover this setup would be somehow useless as a) EDB EFM is supposed to do exactly that and b) without that we would need to implement something on…
+Without an automatic failover this setup would be somehow useless as a) EDB…

 So, finally 2017.pgconf.eu started today and while checking the schedule I noticed something that I could not even imagine some years ago.
 There is a session from Microsoft: Latest update on Azure managed service for PostgreSQL.
 Personally I really like to see that Microsoft is more and more present at Open Source conferences and starts engaging in the community.
 But, of course this is not the only session that will be interesting.
 There is an…